AlcoholRehabHelp Logo

 online consultation

 Naproxen relieves pain by inhibiting the production of a hormone called prostaglandin, which causes you to experience symptoms such as swelling, fever, and inflammation.
-However, this means naproxen can lessen the protective effects of prostaglandins, such as repairing and conserving the stomach lining.
+However, naproxen can lessen the protective effects of prostaglandins, such as repairing and conserving the stomach lining.

 • Gastritis